ywamsendai/ywamsendai-wiki/docs/finances.md

 * Community meeting supplies (coffee, snacks etc.)
 * Future vehicle & building maintenance

-Please feel free to ask specific questions regarding this Community Fee.
+Please feel free to ask specific questions regarding this Team Member Fee.
 We want to be as transparent as possible in regards to community finances!

 ## Budgeting